The Best VPN Service

 How We Found the Best VPN Services

-A lot of people are worried about their information being stolen.
-We found countless blogs and online forums dedicated to internet security as we prepared to write this review, and it’s a valid concern.
 The Pew Research center found that, as of 2016, the majority of Americans (64%) report personal experience with a data breach, from hacked social media accounts all the way up to credit card and tax fraud.
-And if 2017’s enormous Equifax breach is any indication, the situation is likely to get worse before it gets better.
+And if 2017’s enormous Equifax breach is any indication, cyber crimes aren’t going away anytime soon.

-We cut services not compatible with both Android and iOS mobile devices (or that require a separate subscription for desktop and mobile).
+We cut services without both Android and iOS compatibility (or that require a separate subscription for desktop and mobile).

-Are you reading this on a smartphone?
-If so, you’re not alone.
-As of 2017, the Pew Research Center reports that 77 percent of Americans have smartphones (up from two-thirds when we first published our review in 2015).
-And we’re not just using them to text.
-Fifty-one percent of US adults report making an online purchase via smartphone in the past year.
-These figures are likely to keep increasing — and so will mobile data breaches.
+As of 2017, the Pew Research Center reports that 51 percent of Americans have made an online purchase via smartphone in the past year.
+As our cell phone dependence continues to increase, so will mobile data breaches and cell phone security risks.
 “Intercepting data is just as easy to do via a phone,” Golbeck explains, “but people use VPNs a lot less frequently on their mobile devices than they do on their laptop computers.”

 AlwaysVPN, BartVPN, Bee VPN, Boleh VPN, BTGuard, Buffered VPN, CitizenVPN, Cryptostorm, EarthVPN, Elephant VPN, Faceless.Me, Ghost Path, IPinator, Liquid VPN, NeXTGenVPN, OkayFreedom, Proxify, ProXPN, SecretsLine, Secure Tunnel, SecureVPN.to, Spice VPN, Surf Bouncer VPN, SwissVPN, Unblock US VPN, Unspyable, VikingVPN, VPN.AC, VPN4ALL, VPNBook, VPNMaster, VPNv6, Zen VPN